 The genus, Aloinopsis Schwantes, was named and described by Martin Heinrich Gustav Schwantes Zeitschrift für Sukkulentenkunde in 1926.

-Plants of the World online lists 8 species in the Aloinopsis genus (as of 1-5-21 when I am updating this page).
-It is a member of the plant family Aizoaceae with 119 genera.
-Those numbers could change as updates are made.
+Plants of the World online lists 8 species in the Aloinopsis genus (as of 8-5-21 when this page was last updated).
+It is a member of the plant family Aizoaceae with 120 genera.
+Those numbers could change as updates are made by POWO.

 I bought this plant in October 2012.
 It did OK, growing just fine until I moved back to Missouri.
 It absolutely did not appreciate the 8 hour trip in a 30-degree trailer.
 SO, unfortunately, it died… But while it was alive, I had no problems with it and it grew very well.
 It was supposed to have formed a nice, thick caudex and have nice Mesembryanthemum type flowers… Maybe someday I will try it again.